mat-0/cheltenham-open-data/_pages/flood-warnings.md

 -  The Flood Alert for the area has now been removed.
 Peak tides are now forecast to fall below the flood risk threshold.
 We continue to monitor the situation.

-- Warning no longer in force: Wye Estuary at Brockweir
--  This Flood Warning has been removed.
-The Flood Warning for the area has now been removed.
-However, a Flood Alert remains in force for the wider area, so flooding may still affect roads and low lying land.
-We continue to monitor the situation.

 <!-- flood_marker ends -->